Many parents of our infant patients here at Lifespan ask “why does my baby have a flat spot on their head”?

-It is often not diagnosed until after the first month of life, and even more commonly not detected until the infant is a few months old.
+This condition is often not diagnosed until after the first month of life.
+Even more commonly, secondary plagiocephaly is not detected until the infant is a few months old.
 However, it may be seen earlier in some premature infants, due to their positioning in the isolette.

-If the cause of the shape change is purely a result of positioning, i.e., purely because the baby spends a lot of time laying on one spot due to their inability to move to a different one, these cases often resolve on their own once the child attains head control and begins sitting.
+This may be due to the positioning of your baby.
+If they spend a lot of time laying on one spot due to their inability to move to a different one, they may develop a “flat spot”.
+However, when mild, these cases often resolve on their own once the child attains head control and begins sitting up.

-However, if the shape changes are occurring because of torticollis (a.k.a. “wry neck”), or restrictions in the subtle motions of the bones of the head, it doesn’t resolve spontaneously, and often worsens as the infant grows.
+However, if the shape changes are occurring because of torticollis (a.k.a. “wry neck”), or restrictions in the subtle motions of the bones of the head, it doesn’t resolve spontaneously.
+Secondary Plagiocephaly can worsen as the infant grows.

-1. Resolution of any mechanical strains that are contributing- which is where manual therapists, such as Osteopaths with an interest in Paediatrics, may be of assistance.
+1. Resolution of any mechanical strains that are contributing.
+This is where manual therapists, such as Osteopaths with an interest in Paediatrics, may be of assistance.

-2. Somehow getting the child to stop laying on the flat spot.
+2. Getting the child to stop laying on the flat spot.

-During the baby’s ‘play’ time, when they are laying on their back, try to place toys and mobiles on their non-preferred side, to encourage them not to lay on their ‘flat spot’.
+- During the baby’s ‘play’ time, when they are laying on their back, try to place toys and mobiles on their non-preferred side.
+This encourages them not to lay on their ‘flat spot’.

 As they develop and become more aware, babies may like to focus on particular objects in the room.
-Perhaps you could even try watching your baby, while they are awake but in their bed, to see if there is something they especially like to look at in the room.
+You could try watching your baby, while they are awake but in their bed, to see if there is something they especially like to look at in the room.
 Then you can adjust the position of their bed in the room accordingly if need be.

-Many babies will eventually either simply outgrow this condition without treatment as they get better head control, or will respond favourably to treatment, and their shape changes will resolve.
+Many babies will eventually either simply outgrow this condition without treatment as they get better head control.
+They may also respond favourably to treatment, and their shape changes will resolve.